mateibarbu19/parallel-and-distributed-algorithms/tests/test-1/README.md

 [The new solutions](test_1_new.cpp) is a improved version using "smart" pointers.

-Note: This problem can be reduced to Readers-writers with only one reader.
-So it could be solved with two semaphores.
+Note: My solution was graded 9/10 because it uses busy-waiting.
+This problem can be reduced to Readers-writers with only one reader.
+So it could be solved with two semaphores without busy-waiting.